Compose queries dynamically¶

 ds.Query.hero.select(ds.Character.name)

-The select method return the same instance, so it is possible to chain the calls:
+The select method returns the same instance, so it is possible to chain the calls:

 ds.Query.hero.select(ds.Character.name).select(ds.Character.id)